 How to write IB Extended Essay?
 Tips and Tricks

 And what is an extended essay for IB Diploma, you ask?
 The IB extended essay stands as the mini-thesis which you have to formulate under the supervision and guidance of the IB advisor.
-Most importantly, the IB EE holds crucial weightage in the completion of your diploma.
+But, most importantly, the IB EE holds crucial weightage in the completion of your diploma.

-When it comes to the EE, you need to begin by choosing a research question, which acts as your essay topic.
-Independently, you would have to conduct research and then comes the part when you formulate the essay by sharing the findings and the insights.
-The EE’s specific requirements include meeting the word limit of 4,000 words, and honestly, by the time you are done writing the essay, you would feel even this limit is too less because there is just so much you wanted to talk about.
+When it comes to the EE, you need to begin by choosing a research question that acts as your extended essay topic.
+Independently, you would have to conduct research and then comes the part when you formulate the essay by sharing the findings and insights.
+The EE’s specific requirements include meeting the word limit of 4,000 words, and honestly, by the time you are done writing the essay, you would feel even this limit is too less because there is just so much you want to talk about.
 Not to forget, the IB extended essay has to be written in academic writing, which means a formal way of presenting the essay.
-You would have to follow a writing format and cite the resources you use for the essay.
+Therefore, you would have to follow a writing format and cite the resources you use for the essay.

 Nevertheless, if you are looking for assistance in writing an IB EE, please follow this link.

-With that out of the way, let’s discuss what the basic structure of the IB EE should look like in our extended essay guide.
+With that out of the way, let’s discuss what the basic structure of the IB EE.
+According to the latest requirements updates, it should look like in our extended essay guide below.

 What Should the IB EE Include?

-When you are doing your research and starts writing, make sure you include the following headings:
+When you are doing your research and start writing, make sure you include the following headings:

 - A title page